collectionspace/cspace-ui.js/docs/developer/Plugins.md

 - Profile:
   A profile plugin implements configuration for a community of practice, a class of collection, or a specific collection.
 Examples include: [Anthropology Profile Plugin](https://github.com/collectionspace/cspace-ui-plugin-profile-anthro.js), [Fine and Contemporary Art Profile Plugin](https://github.com/collectionspace/cspace-ui-plugin-profile-fcart.js), [Local History and Material Culture Profile Plugin](https://github.com/collectionspace/cspace-ui-plugin-profile-lhmc.js).

+Note that UI plugins only affect the application's front-end user interface (its appearance), not the back-end database schema.
+So adding a new field or record type in a UI plugin is not enough to actually make that new field or record save.
+Any new fields and record types must also exist in the CollectionSpace back-end services configuration.

 ## Composing Plugins

 Plugins may load other plugins by supplying the `plugins` configuration property.